george-steel/sigdigs-ebook/md-content/7-aitlai.md

 ============================================

-> *Þis man, clepid Mundre of the Brook, seiden to Merlin, “How shal we stopje þis end?”*
+> Þis man, clepid Mundre of the Brook, seiden to Merlin, “How shal we stopje þis end?”
+>
-> *And Merlin ondswered in his drede, “Þat we may not come to the fate of Atlantis, which has passed out of* *þis world to nought, I shall seal alle away.
-Ac even* *þis lechecrafte, pestilence and blessyng both, shall not suffice.
+> And Merlin ondswered in his drede, “Þat we may not come to the fate of Atlantis, which has passed out of þis world to nought, I shall seal alle away.
+Ac even þis lechecrafte, pestilence and blessyng both, shall not suffice.
 Manne moste wax in kunnynge.”
-And whanne* *þei hadden herd the princeps incantatorum speke* *þus,* *þei were trublid.*
+And whanne þei hadden herd the princeps incantatorum speke þus, þei were trublid.
 >
->Harry Lowe, *The Transmygracioun,* passus duodecimus
+> <cite>Harry Lowe, *The Transmygracioun,* passus duodecimus</cite>

 ****************************